Santa uses Bazel for building, testing and releases. The

 Run all the logic / unit tests

 Creates a release build of Santa with a version based of the newest tag.
 Also saves the dsym files for each component of Santa.
-This makes debugging and interpreting future crashes or kernel panics much easier.
+This makes debugging and interpreting future crashes much easier.
+Releases are handled by Google internal infrastructure.